Economics: Macroeconomics

 The circulation of money in an economy in a macroeconomic model.
 In this model, the use of natural resources and the generation of waste, such as greenhouse gases, is not included.

 Macroeconomics, another branch of economics, examines the economy as a whole to explain broad aggregates and their interactions "top down", that is, using a simplified form of general-equilibrium theory.
 Such aggregates include national income and output, the unemployment rate, and price inflation and subaggregates like total consumption and investment spending and their components.
-It also studies effects of monetary policy and fiscal policy.
+It also studies the effects of monetary policy and fiscal policy.

 Since at least the 1960s, macroeconomics has been characterised by further integration as to micro-based modelling of sectors, including rationality of players, efficient use of market information, and imperfect competition.
 This has addressed a long-standing concern about inconsistent developments of the same subject.

 Macroeconomic analysis also considers factors affecting the long-term level and growth of national income.
-Such factors include capital accumulation, technological change and labour force growth.
+Such factors include capital accumulation, technological change, and labour force growth.